pscally1005/pscally1005.github.io/_posts/ground-meat/2023-03-24-penne-meat.markdown

 - party
 - onion
 - broil
 Description: This ground meat and penne baked casserole was my go to for feeding a crowd during my running club pasta parties in college.
 They're really easy to make a day ahead, and simply just reheat in the pan on the day of your event.
-Feel free to mix in some chopped spinach as well, or serve with a side of roasted broccoli, such as the Running Club Broccoli<br><p><a href="running-club-broccoli">Running Club Broccoli</a></p>
+Feel free to mix in some chopped spinach as well, or serve with a side of roasted broccoli, such as my <a href="running-club-broccoli">Running Club Broccoli</a>
 Instructions:
 - Preheat the oven to 375F.
 Spray 9x13in pan with cooking spray<br><br>